The WWPH Team

 Robert Williams, Vice President, Production

-Robert is the author of the collection Strivers and Other Stories, winner of the 2016 WWPH Fiction Prize.
+Robert Williams is the author of the collection Strivers and Other Stories, winner of the 2016 WWPH Fiction Prize.
 A resident of Washington, D.C., he is the recipient of four Larry Neal Writers’ Awards given by the D.C.
 Commission on the Arts and Humanities.

 rbtwms.com